-All new home AC units run on R410a, also called as Puron.
+All new home AC units in Oklahoma City run on R410a, also called as Puron.
 But this refrigerant will consequently no longer be made.
 This is due to a sustained concentration on restricting substances known to have an effect on the environment.

 To find out the “why” that causes AC regulation, it’s helpful to put it into perspective.
 Two-thirds of the 128.5 million houses in the United States have cooling systems, according to the U.S. Department of Energy.